Computer Technician Networking Specialist

 Hunter Business School has successfully trained computer technicians on Long Island for a great many years.
 Courses cover electrical theory, practical applications, and the installation, maintenance, and repair of computer systems.
-Of course the planning, installation, repair and maintenance of local area network (LAN) systems is an essential part of the curriculum.
+Of course the planning, installation, repair, and maintenance of local area network (LAN) systems are essential parts of the curriculum.

 Graduates are prepared to pass the CompTIA (Computing Technology Industry Association) A+ certification exam.